 Be Prepared for Drought-related Well Outages

-Report Well Problems: In an effort to assess drought impacts and general groundwater conditions, the Colusa County Water Resources Department (Department of Agriculture) compiles information on well problems county-wide.
+Report Well Problems: In an effort to assess drought impacts and general groundwater conditions, the Colusa County Water Resources Department (Department of Agriculture) is compiling information on well problems county-wide.
 This information will help in our ongoing efforts to gain a better understanding of the local groundwater system.
 We are gathering information on all well types (domestic, irrigation, other) and all well issues, whether drought-related or mechanical.
-If you experience issues with your well (ag, domestic or other) during drought or dry conditions, please fill out the Well Reporting Form by clicking on the link below and filling out as much information on the form as you can.
+If you are experiencing issues with your well (ag, domestic or other), please fill out the Well Reporting Form by clicking on the link below and filling out as much information on the form as you can.
 Specific well locations will not be made public.
 We appreciate your participation.
-Well Reporting Form
+Well Reporting Form (PDF)